dacadeorg/sui-move-deepbook/README.md

 To download pre-built binaries, you should run `download-sui-binaries.sh` in the terminal.
 This scripts takes three parameters (in this particular order) - `version`, `environment` and `os`:
 - sui version, for example `1.15.0`.
 You can lookup a more up-to-date version available here [SUI Github releases](https://github.com/MystenLabs/sui/releases).
-- `environment` - that's the environment that you are targeting, in our case it's `devnet`.
-Other available options are: `testnet` and `mainnet`.
+- `environment` - that's the environment that you are targeting, in our case it's `testnet`.
+Other available options are: `devnet` and `mainnet`.
 - `os` - name of the os.
 If you are using Github codespaces, put `ubuntu-x86_64`.
 Other available options are: `macos-arm64`, `macos-x86_64`, `ubuntu-x86_64`, `windows-x86_64` (not for WSL).

 To donwload SUI binaries for codespace, run this command:
 ```
-./download-sui-binaries.sh "v1.15.0" "devnet" "ubuntu-x86_64"
+./download-sui-binaries.sh "v1.21.1" "testnet" "ubuntu-x86_64"
 ```
 and restart your terminal window.

 If you prefer to build the binaries from source, run this command in your terminal:
 ```
-cargo install --locked --git https://github.com/MystenLabs/sui.git --branch devnet sui
+cargo install --locked --git https://github.com/MystenLabs/sui.git --branch testnet sui
 ```

 ### Install dev tools (not required, might take a while when installin in codespaces)